MIGHTY: Hermite Spline-based Efficient Trajectory Planning: Simulation Results

 \subsection{Ablation Study on Scaled and Unscaled Variables}

-~ As discussed in Section~\ref{sec:reparameterizations}, we optimize over scaled variables to improve numerical stability.
-We evaluate this with an ablation between MIGHTY (scaled) and an unscaled variant.
-As in the complex benchmarking, both run in the same environment with 24 goals for $v_{\max}\in\{1,\dots,5\}\,\si{m/s}$, using identical objectives, constraints, initial guess, and solver settings.
-Fig.~\ref{fig:scaled_vs_unscaled} shows that the scaled variant is about $2\times$ faster in computation time, with lower jerk, while path length and travel time are nearly identical.
-These results confirm that scaling improves numerical stability and optimization efficiency without degrading trajectory quality.
+As discussed in Sec.~\ref{sec:reparameterizations}, we optimize over scaled variables to improve numerical stability.
+We evaluate this via ablation using the same complex benchmarking setup.
+Fig.~\ref{fig:scaled_vs_unscaled} shows the scaled variant is $\approx 2\times$ faster with lower jerk, while path length and travel time are nearly identical, confirming that scaling improves efficiency without degrading quality.